 Genetic testing matched the SARS-CoV-2 virus they found in the air with virus obtained from the patient.
 Further testing failed to find the virus in the hospital’s hallways, common areas or waiting rooms; this indicated that the hospital’s infection-control protocols worked as planned.
 Hospital administrators viewed the follow-up results as a confidence-booster that the testing was accurate and also as a source of comfort about the ambient air quality.

 Finding the virus at all was a remarkable feat in large part because it’s so technically challenging to collect viable viruses from air.
 But it didn’t happen by accident.
-Wu and Lednicky’s work, which is published on the MedRxiv pre-print server and awaiting journal acceptance, followed a decade of interdisciplinary collaboration between the engineer and virologist who were laser-focused on improving air sampling methods to conserve viruses — which are fragile, protein-coated bits of DNA or RNA — at the point of collection.
+Wu and Lednicky’s latest work, which is published in the International Journal of Infectious Diseases followed a decade of interdisciplinary collaboration between the engineer and virologist who were laser-focused on improving air sampling methods to conserve viruses — which are fragile, protein-coated bits of DNA or RNA — at the point of collection.

 When someone coughs, sneezes, talks, shouts or sings, they emit different kinds of respiratory droplets.
 Some are large enough to fall to the ground, while others are small enough that they float as aerosols.
 These droplets are often rich in bacteria, fungi or viruses.